antoinemartin/autocloud/docs/getting-started/3-change-encryption-key.md

     Public key: age1...
     ```

+??? tip "Derive the age key from a ssh key"

+    The age key can be derived from a ssh key.
+This is convenient as a SSH key
+    may be used to access the repository.

+    The [ssh-to-age] project provides a command to convert an existing ed25519
+    ssh key into a valid age key:

+    ```bash
+    $ go install github.com/Mic92/ssh-to-age/cmd/ssh-to-age@latest
+    $ ssh-to-age -private-key -i ~/.ssh/id_ed25519 >> ~/.config/sops/age/keys.txt
+    $ NEWKEY=$(ssh-to-age -i ~/.ssh/id_ed25519.pub)
+    ```

+    Note that at the time of this writing, there is a [PR in sops](https://github.com/mozilla/sops/pull/1134)
+    adding native ssh key support to sops.

 Replace the secrets encryption by using the public key of your new key
 (recipient in age parlance) with the following commands: